stackitcloud/rag-core-library/README.md

 The following endpoints are provided by the *extractor-api-lib*:

 - `/extract_from_file`: This endpoint extracts the information from files.
-- `/extract_from_confluence`: This endpoint extracts the information from a confluence space.
+- `/extract_from_source`: This endpoint extracts the information from a non-file source.

 ### 3.1 Requirements